FreeCAD/FreeCAD_Conda/build.md

 ### Building Packages Locally (sans CI's)
 To build packages locally (without CI's) we use **conda-build**. conda-build is the tool to create a package from a **conda-recipe**.
 A conda-recipe is part of a *conda-forge feedstock* and includes all the instructions to create a *conda-package*.
 A recipe is a simple directory containing a `meta.yaml` file which includes all the specifications of a library like: *name*, *version*, *dependencies*, *test-specifications*, and *license*.

-More complex libraries (like most of FreeCAD's dependencies) will also contain a `build.sh` file for Linux and `bld.bat` file for Windows.
+More complex libraries (like most of FreeCAD's dependencies) will also contain a `build.sh` file for Linux / Osx and `bld.bat` file for Windows.
 Both are scripts which contain instructions for the compilation (like calling cmake, make, etc...)

 **To build a conda-recipe, simply call**: